yirangong/CRC_communication/README.md

 - `basic_summary_1`: Precomputed metrics and gameplay stats for maps.

 ## Game Map Analysis
 - Utilizes map information using the data pool.
+- More information in the folder README file

 ## `map_blocks.xlsx`
 - Exported map sets for testing or training.